Stein's lemma

 Stein's lemma, named in honor of Charles Stein, is a theorem of probability theory that is of interest primarily because of its applications to statistical inference — in particular, to James–Stein estimation and empirical Bayes methods — and its applications to portfolio choice theory.
 The theorem gives a formula for the covariance of one random variable with the value of a function of another, when the two random variables are jointly normally distributed.

+Note that the name "Stein's lemma" is also commonly used to refer to a different result in the area of statistical hypothesis testing, which connects the error exponents in hypothesis testing with the Kullback–Leibler divergence.
+This result is also known as the Chernoff–Stein lemma and is not related to the lemma discussed in this article.

-Statement of the lemma
+Statement

 Suppose X is a normally distributed random variable with expectation μ and variance σ2.